• Skip to primary navigation

 • Lemon juice: Freshly squeezed, please!

-• Simple syrup: You can use store bought simple syrup or you can make your own at home!
+• Simple syrup: You can use store bought simple syrup or you can make your own simple syrup!
 It's so easy and cost effective to do it at home, that I highly recommend it.

 • Gin: Use your gin of choice.
 This isn't an ad, but I've been using Bar Hill Gin lately.